 Integrating- Student organizations will be able to help you balance your academic, social, and physical environments.
 In addition to hosting study hours as previously mentioned, student organizations may have faculty members as advisors that can help you find research opportunities.
 Student organizations are a great way to connect with people that have similar values and hobbies or people that can challenge and expand your world view.

 Can't find an exisitng student organization you want to join?
 CSI can help you register a new organization!
 All you need is a unique idea for a student organization and five currently enrolled UC Davis students (yourself include) to be officers.
-When creating a student organization, the first step is to complete the New Student Organization Interest Form on OrgSync.
 You can learn more about the process for starting a new student organization here.

 In addition to the Center for Student Involvement, there are many other offices and programs that can help make you transition to UC Davis successful.